Hike beautiful Mt. Guanshan and witness some of Taiwan’s most dramatic mountain views!

 After the cabin

 Get an early start if you want to be back to the road before dark.
 The following stretch of trail starts revealing more difficulties… Steep sections (near vertical) where you ascend using fixed-ropes.
 Narrow passages along exposed faces.
-Nothing too hair-rising though.
+Nothing too hair-rising, but people not comfortable with heights could have a hard time.

 Getting to the Trail